 Hoping to tour Europe in a rental car?
 Before you map out your route, it’s best to check your rental car company’s rental terms.
 European rentals often have restrictions on where you can go with a vehicle.
-Depending on which rental company you choose, it may be verboten to drive from Western Europe into parts of Eastern Europe with a rented car.
+Depending on which rental company you choose, it may be verboten to drive a rental car across a border in Europe.

 Also, there are often more restrictions for luxury car brands.
 If you want more flexibility about where you can go, strongly consider sticking to mid-range or budget vehicles.

 Note that you probably need an International Driving Permit to rent a car in Europe, so be sure to apply for one if you don’t already have one.

 While researching rental cars in Europe, you may find many options with unlimited mileage.
 But while there may be no ceiling on the number of miles, there will likely be limits on where you can drive the vehicle.
 So a renter picking up in one country but driving to one or more other countries wants to ask a series of questions:

 - What restrictions are there regarding vehicle types?

 - Can you take a vehicle on a ferry?

 Note that these rules are always available to renters before booking, and a renter has to accept those rules as part of the confirmation process.
 It’s up to you to make sure you understand these rules before you head off in the car.
 Before you confirm your reservation, take a few minutes to read the rental policy and rules.

 Rules About Crossing European Borders in a Rental Car